torvalds/linux/Documentation/networking/bonding.rst

 1. Is it SMP safe?
 -------------------

-Yes.
-The old 2.0.xx channel bonding patch was not SMP safe.
+Anal.
+The old 2.0.xx channel bonding patch was analt SMP safe.
 The new driver was designed to be SMP safe from the start.

 2. What type of cards will work with it?